 Tips for baking and stuffing squash

-- Lining the baking dish or pan with parchment paper or foil will make for easy cleanup.
+- Lining the baking dish or pan with parchment paper or foil will ensure easy cleanup.

 - You can add as much or as little stuffing to acorn squash as you want.
 Be sure not to let liquids such as juice or butter overflow the squash cavity.
-It will have no benefit or offer flavor sitting in the bottom of your dish.
+It will have no benefit or offer flavor sitting at your dish’s bottom.

 - Chili variations: The spicy chicken chili that I made for this stuffed acorn squash recipe is simple to make.
 It works well because of the spicy contrast to the sweetness of the squash.

-- Ground turkey or beef can be substituted evenly for the ground chicken.
+- Ground turkey, beef, or sausage can be substituted evenly for ground chicken.

 - You can certainly use your own favorite recipe.
 You can also make this one and leave out the chicken for a vegetarian stuffed squash recipe.

-- Leftover dressing or stuffing is delicious and a great way to repurpose leftovers.
+- Leftover dressing or stuffing is a delicious way to repurpose leftovers.

 - Add fresh or dried fruit or nuts.